ofir0609/Ksharim---social-activities/README.md

 Ksharim project was my final project in Software Engineering in highschool.
 The project is a platform for initiating and joining social activities.

-The project insists of the following:
+The project consists of the following:
  - html website for initiating and joining social activities (both FrontEnd, and BackEnd)
  - Tkinter management system to manage the data of the activities and the users